 From the threat of infanticide to assisted-suicide, the fight for life currently dominates conversation among pro-family activists in the Commonwealth.
-With our attention rightly fixated on pro-life issues, however, some may have missed an important new development in the effort to preserve the meaning of male and female, one that, as a woman and former NCAA athlete, made me say, “It’s about time.”
+With our attention rightly fixated on pro-life issues, however, some may have missed an important new development in the effort to preserve the meaning of male and female.

 Just one state over, three high school girls from Connecticut filed a discrimination complaint last month after two biological males came first and second in a recent track meet, costing one of the girls tournament-qualifying spots and college scholarships.
 Alliance Defending Freedom, who represents the three girls filing the complaint, highlighted the inequity between their clients and the transgender athletes: “one of these male athletes now holds 10 records inside the State of Connecticut that were once held by 10 individual girls and were established over the course of about a 20 year period.”

 Sadly, this case is one of many.
 In 2018, Rachel McKinnon, a biological man, became the first transgender athlete to win a track world title.
 JayCee Cooper, a transgender “woman” from Minnesota, forced USA Powerlifting to ban men from competing as women after Cooper destroyed the bench press record.
 Brazilian superstar volleyball player Tiffany Abreu, born a male, is likely to secure a 2020 Olympic spot on Brazil’s women’s national team.